ocariot/docker-swarm/README.md

 # Docker Swarm - OCARIoT Production Deployment
 [![License][license-image]][license-url] [![Commit][last-commit-image]][last-commit-url] [![Releases][releases-image]][releases-url] [![Contributors][contributors-image]][contributors-url]

 Repository with configuration files required for OCARIoT platform **deployment in production environment** using Docker Swarm.
+[A brief documentation on configuring client certificates on the OCARIoT platform is also available on the project Wiki.](https://github.com/ocariot/docker-swarm/wiki/Configuring-client-certificates-on-IoT-devices)

 ## Main Features:
 - **Simplified and automated startup through scripts.**